 However, while filming Finding Nina, they encountered a major setback, a protest that stalled production.
 At that point, there was no work, just staying back at the hotel, bills piling up, and uncertainty all around.
 But that setback became a turning point.

 During the protest, he kept sending pictures from production to Nemsia Studios.
-Those images caught their attention and earned him the opportunity to shoot his next film, Thicker than Water, also produced by Nemsia Studios and streaming on Prime Video.
+Those images, showcasing his specific visual taste caught their attention and earned him the opportunity to shoot his next film, Thicker than Water, streaming on Prime Video.

 While Finding Nina came with its challenges, Thicker than Water posed fewer issues, aside from the extended shoot period, long nights, working with fire, and dealing with insects.
 It was also his first time working with a visual effects director on set, which came with a new learning curve.

-He is also the cinematographer behind Onobiren: A Woman’s Story, the highest-grossing Nollywood film for March 2026, earning ₦138.1M within seven weeks.
-Speaking on the Onobiren set, Gyang described it as one of the most beautiful and natural shoots he has ever had, especially the scenes filmed in Koko, Delta State.
-In his words, Koko was the magic of Onobiren.
+Gyang is also the cinematographer behind Onobiren: A Woman’s Story, the highest-grossing Nollywood film for March 2026, earning ₦138.1M within seven weeks.

-Prior to Finding Nina, Thicker than Water, and Onobiren, Gyang had been telling stories through documentaries, including a project for Al Jazeera, a South African dating show, and also served as part of the crew on The Real Housewives of Abuja.
+Prior to his recent feature success Finding Nina, Thicker than Water, and Onobiren, Gyang told stories through documentaries for Al Jazeera, the South African reality TV show Bae Beyond Borders, and served as part of the crew on The Real Housewives of Abuja.

 Looking at the AMVCA nominations, being listed alongside names like Jermaine Edwards (My Father’s Shadow), Kabelo Thathe (To Kill A Monkey), Emmanuel Igbekele (The Herd, The Serpent’s Gift, Gingerrr), and KC Obiajulu (Stitches), Gyang stands out as one of the newer faces, especially with a relatively lean filmography compared to others with multiple nominations and larger film catalog.